 Little did I know then, the amazing, incredible path I had begun to walk and that some years later it would lead me to traveling the world and competing at two Olympic Games.

 I won the Olympic silver medal at the 1992 Barcelona Olympic Games.
 I lost the final to Miriam Blasco of Spain.
-A bitter sweet moment.
-As much I had wanted the gold medal, and I had to deal with the frustration of losing, I was elated at winning an Olympic medal and living the Olympic experience.
+A bitter sweet moment, because as much I had wanted the gold medal, and I had to deal with the frustration of losing, I was elated at winning an Olympic medal and living the Olympic experience.
 Memories that I treasure to this day.

-It had been my dream since I was 14 to become a judo world champion.
+It had been my dream, since reading Kashiwazaki’s Fighting Judo, at about 14 years old of mind, to become a judo world champion.
 That was the goal, above everything else.
 And a year after the Barcelona Olympic Games I achieved it.
 I won the judo world title in Hamilton Canada throwing Chiyori Tateno of Japan in a tense final.
 Here’s a video of the world final!

 1990 – European Championships (Frankfurt) Bronze 1991 – World Championships (Barcelona) Bronze 1992 – European Championships (Paris) Gold 1992 – Olympic Games (Barcelona) Silver 1993 – World Championships (Hamilton) Gold 1994 – European Championships (Athens) Gold 1995 – European Championships (Birmingham) Gold 1996 – Olympic Games (Atlanta) 5th 1986 – Pinewood Elite Badge holder 1994 – MBE from The Queen for Services to Judo 2000 – Awarded 7th Dan by the British Judo Association